NaPiZip/Programming-basics-cpp/README.md

 This repository contains a collection C++ study material I used.
 Consisting of code samples which showing fundamental technics, algorithm and data structures.
 I created this repo in order to have a centralized place to track my development process.

 ## Awesome Resources to improve your C++ Skills
-Here is a list of great references to improve your understanding of C++, containing of blogposts, article or books or just good interactive tools:
+Here is a list of great references to improve your understanding of C++, containing of blog posts, article or books or just good interactive tools:

-<b>Blogposts, article and books</b>
+<b>Blog posts, article and books</b>
 - [Fluentcpp](https://www.fluentcpp.com/) by Jonathan Boccara<br>
 A nice collection of high quality C++ articles which are tutorial based.
 - [ISo Cpp](https://isocpp.org/)<br>